-Additional financial highlights include:
+Financial highlights include:

-- Recurring revenues increased by \$402,293 from the prior year. - General, Administrative and Network expenses decreased from the prior year by \$738,438.
+- Recurring revenues increased by almost \$985,000 from the prior year. - Total revenues increased nearly \$1.2M compared to the prior year.

 Overview of Financial Statements

 The financial statements included in this report have been prepared in compliance with generally accepted accounting principles.
 The balance sheet provides information about the Agency's resources and obligations at year-end.
 The statement of revenues, expenses, and changes in net position presents the results of business activities during the course of the year.
 The statement of cash flows presents changes in cash and cash equivalents, resulting from operational and investing activities.
 Notes to the financial statements provide required disclosures and other information that are essential to the full understanding of material data provided in the statements.
 The notes present information about the Agency's accounting policies, significant account balances, obligations, commitments, contingencies and subsequent events.